 For we brought nothing into the world, and we can take nothing out of it. – 1 Timothy 6:6

-- Evaluate how you spend your time.
+Examining how you allocate your time.

-- Evaluate your goals and ambitions.
+Reassessing your goals and aspirations.

-- Limit screen time and media consumption.
+Reducing screen time and moderating media consumption.